 Introduction – How Much kWh Does An Apartment Use

-An apartment uses 16 kWh per day, 486 kWh per month, or 5832 kWh per year on average.
-Take a look at our details below.
+We calculated that the average apartment uses 16 kWh per day, 486 kWh per month, or 5832 kWh per year on average.
+The table below shows usage and cost clearly (source: EIA).

 |Instantaneous||0.7 – 2.0 (kilowatts)||–|

 The true figure will depend on the size of the apartment, how many people live there, and how much electricity is used daily.
 The average cost of electricity per month for an apartment is around $63.

 But, again, this will vary depending on the local rates and the amount of electricity used.

 If you’re moving into a new apartment, you must ask your landlord or property manager about the monthly electricity rate.
 This way, you can budget accordingly and avoid surprises on your monthly bill.